skytreader/alexandria/readme.markdown

 # Dev Set-up

+If, for some reason, the following installs cannot be done (you might not have sudo permissions, or maybe mysql is messing around), you may attempt to set-up with Docker as shown in a section below.

 ## System packages

-Install Docker and Docker Compose.
-Then, assuming you are in Ubuntu/Debian:
+Assuming you are in Ubuntu/Debian:

+    sudo apt-get install -y mysql-server-5.7
+    sudo apt-get install -y mysql-client-core-5.7
     sudo apt-get install -y mysql-client-5.7
     sudo apt-get install libmysqlclient-dev

-You only need the MySQL client for some fabric commands.
-Otherwise just do,

-    sudo docker-compose up

 ## Python set-up

-Assuming you have successfully ran the Docker container, create a virtualenv and do
+Assuming you have a local mysql server accessbile by passwordless account account `root`, create the relevant virtualenv and then,

     pip install -r requirements.txt
     fab create_database